 Epilepsy Monitoring Unit

-SSM Neurosciences Institute at DePaul Health Center features a four-bed Epilepsy Monitoring Unit (EMU).
+SSM Health Neurosciences at SSM Health DePaul Hospital- St. Louis features a four-bed Epilepsy Monitoring Unit (EMU).
 Under the medical direction of Dr. Daniel Mattson, a board-certified neurologist fellowship trained in epilepsy treatment, this specialized unit is one of only a handful in St. Louis.

 The EMU helps doctors diagnose or rule out epilepsy in people who have experienced a seizure or in whom the diagnosis is uncertain.
 It also serves patients already diagnosed with epilepsy, but who may need adjustments to their medications or adjunctive therapies, such as vagal nerve stimulators or epilepsy surgery.